sannijesufemi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $((2#$BINARY)) - This conver the environment variable BINARY with a value in binary number system to the decimal number system.

+echo {a..z}{a..z} | tr ' ' '\n' | grep -v 'oo' - This print out all the possible combinations of two lower case letters together on a newline and excluding the letter 'oo' out of the list .